intermezzOS/book/src/what.md

 are a lot of different kinds of operating systems, and they all do different kinds of things.

+Some things are commonly bundled with operating systems, but are arguably not part of the essence of what makes an OS and OS.
+For example, many operating systems are often marketed as coming equipped with an internet browser or email client.
+Are internet browsers and email clients essential to operating systems?
+Many would argue the answer is no.

-There are some shared goals, however.
-Let’s try this out as a working
+There are some shared goals we can find among all operating systems, however.
+Let’s try this out as a working definition:
-definition:

 > An operating system is a program that provides a platform for other
 > programs.
 It provides two things to these programs: abstractions and